lesion/bootload/README.md

 ```

 We want now to deploy a new fantastic feature which will alert twice the user at startup,
-so out main function would be:
+so our main function will be:

 ##### myapp_0.2.js
 ```javascript